k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

 ​                                                     ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_03.png)

-Now your Project has been defined and a preliminary analysis of the data requirements has been performed, it’s time to define the Project’s interfaces.
+Now your project has been defined and a preliminary analysis of the data requirements has been performed, it’s time to define the project’s interfaces.

  An interface can be based on Database or Non-database files and is defined in the Fabric Studio.